◊ THE CLASSES: Spin ◊

 WHAT TO BRING

 We spun again.
 This time at the largest spin establishment across the damn country, SPINCO.
-These guys, who first opened in beautiful little Kelowna in 2014, have since expanded to eight cities from coast to coast and specialise in the smaller markets (with the exception of Toronto).
+They first opened in beautiful little Kelowna in 2014 and have since expanded to eight cities from coast to coast but seem to specialise in (mostly) the smaller markets.
 They’re continuing to grow with three new locations set to open in the next year introducing the concept of a spin addiction to more people across our great nation.
 The vibes at SPINCO are similar to a lot of other spin studios we see now, but as you’ll see, we assess who was really here first.
-The classes we took at their Spadina studio were challenging, the facilities are flawless, and these guys draw a loyal crowd that call SPINCO their fav in a city with many many options.
+The classes we took at the Spadina studio were challenging, the facilities are flawless, and these guys draw a loyal crowd that call SPINCO their fav in a city with many many options.
+Here’s why.

-SPINCO first came to Toronto in October 2016 and have since multiplied to three studios; Downtown (where we’re reviewing and the first studio), Uptown Toronto, and Summerhill and all three locations are spot-on considering the neighbourhoods and their target clientele.
+SPINCO first came to Toronto in October 2016 and have since multiplied to three studios; Downtown (where we’re reviewing), Uptown Toronto, and Summerhill and all three locations are spot-on considering their target clientele.
 The downtown studio is probably our fav out of the three considering the location draws a highly diverse crowd.
-A stones throw from King West, this location is easy access for drivers since they’re right on Spadina Avenue, and public transportation options are plentiful with streetcars running east/westbound on King and north/southbound on Spadina.
+A stones throw from King West, this location is easy access for drivers since they’re on Spadina Avenue, and public transportation options are plentiful with streetcars running east/westbound on King and north/southbound on Spadina.
 Full fruits easy peasy.

 CLASS SCHEDULE + PRICE

-SPINCO basically has one style of class, Spin, however during the week Monday, Wednesday, Friday they throw in a SPINCO Express that only lasts 40 minutes as opposed to the usual 50.
+SPINCO basically has one style of class, Spin, however on Monday, Wednesday, and Friday they throw in a SPINCO Express that’s only 40 minutes as opposed to the usual 50.
 The class schedule is surprisingly lean at the downtown studio, especially for that location with no class after 7:30pm and Tuesdays and Thursdays in particular only having one 6:15am class and 2-3 more after 5:30pm.
-I would think the area attracts people with all kinds of schedules that would likely want to see multiple midday class options and maybe a few at night!?
+I’d think the area attracts people with all kinds of schedules that would likely want to see multiple midday class options and maybe a few at night!?
 I do like that they have a 6:15am class every weekday, which is perfect timing and is always a packed class, and the weekend schedule is very similar to other spin studios in Toronto finishing by lunchtime – which is kind of sad face.
-Surely we’re not the only ones that would love to see a 4pm class on a Saturday/Sunday?
-Anyway, it’s ideal to arrive at least 15 minutes prior to give you the right amount of time to get your shoes and your bike sorted and unlike most spin studios, they allow a 5-minute grace period if you’re running late – which is kinda nice cuz
+It’s ideal to arrive at least 15 minutes prior to give you the right amount of time to get your shoes and bike sorted and unlike most spin studios, they allow a 5-minute grace period if you’re running late – which is kinda nice cuz

-SPINCO is charging for a drop-in ride what we’re seeing most spin studios charge in TO, $25 which includes shoe rentals, towel service and studio amenities.
-There are a few that are less expensive (Torq and Quad) and elsewhere across Canada there seem to have more options that hover around the $20 mark (Stax, Spinunity, YEG and YYC Cycle) but considering they include everything you need in a beautiful and high-end facility, we’re ok with the $25.
+SPINCO is charging what we’re seeing most spin studios charge in TO; $25 for a drop-in which includes shoe rentals, towel service and studio amenities.
+There’s a few that are less expensive (Torq and Quad) and others across Canada that hover around the $20 mark (Stax, Spinunity, YEG and YYC Cycle) but considering SPINCO includes everything you need in a beautiful, high-end facility, we’re ok with the $25.
 SPINCO has a ton of class pack options, which we kind-of love considering the attendance behaviour in Toronto leans towards non-commital drop-in’s vs. memberships.
-The best deal is defs the 50 Class pack (which is a shit ton) dropping per rides to $17.
-The membership makes sense over buying the 50 class pack if you’re planning on attending more than four times a week.
-We also love that they have spin-it-forward classes that are $10 charity classes that takes place at all studios across the country at 6:30pm on Mondays supporting everything from local to national causes.
+The best deal is defs the 50 Class Pack (which is a shit ton) dropping per rides to $17.
+The membership makes sense over buying the 50 class pack if you’re planning on attending more than 4x/week.
+We also love their spin-it-forward $10 charity classes that happen at all studios across the country and support everything from local to national causes.
 Way to give back, homies.

-K, so overall in this section we’d be down for awarding a full pineapple for price, but half for class schedule….So, we’re netting out at 3/4 fruits.
+K, recap.
+We’re giving a full pineapple for price, but half for class schedule – so netting out at 3/4.